Think RAPT is proud to support Just Peoples, as a Dovetail Social Impact Partner.

 We are proud to be Social Impact Partner, and will support this program in the following ways:

-- 100% of ticket sales from our half day workshops donated to the program
+- 100% of ticket sales from our half-day workshops were donated to the program.

-- All proceeds from our book launch in Melbourne on 19th June 2021 donated to the program
+- All proceeds from our book launch in Melbourne on 19th June 2021 were donated to the program.

 Our first goal is to fund at least one camp, through our contributions and fundraising efforts.